revolist/revogrid-docs/guide/column/stretch.pro.md

 # Advanced Column Stretching in RevoGrid Pro

 Efficiently managing column widths in a data grid is crucial for creating a polished and user-friendly interface.
-The advanced column stretching feature in RevoGrid Pro, powered by the `ColumnStretchPlugin`, provides flexible options to ensure your grid fully utilizes the available space, adapting to various data presentation needs.
+The advanced column stretching feature in [Pro Version](../../pro), powered by the `ColumnStretchPlugin`, provides flexible options to ensure your grid fully utilizes the available space, adapting to various data presentation needs.

 ## What is Column Stretching?